cramallo/mutants/README.md

 ## Exercise

-### Check if DNA sequence is mutant or not and persist stats.
+### Check if DNA sequence is mutant or not and persist stats
 The exercise consist on create an endpoint that will receive a DNA sequence by a **POST** request made like this:

 ```